canstralian/ReplitCodeMiner/replit.md

   - Improved error handling and logging throughout the service
   - Added proper type annotations for better code reliability
   - Enhanced cache management and language detection
+- July 30, 2025.
+Prepared application for deployment:
+  - Fixed TypeScript compilation errors in header.tsx by adding missing imports and cn utility
+  - Enhanced useAuth hook with proper logout function and User interface type definitions
+  - Added missing required props to ProjectCard and Sidebar components
+  - Fixed CSS error by adding replit-orange color definitions to tailwind.config.ts
+  - Successfully built client assets using Vite
+  - Application is now ready for deployment on Replit

 ## Database Status